 Sports injuries can cause a wide variety of symptoms.
 Most sports injury symptoms occur in an isolated area like your arm, shoulder, leg, or foot.
 Some common symptoms are:

 - Red skin

 - Inability to exert pressure on the affected body part

 - Inability to lift the affected body part

 - Popping, clicking, or locking at the injury site

 Traumatic sports injuries, such as crashing into another player and fracturing an ankle as you fall, can cause immediate issues.
 Overuse injuries like Achilles tendinitis tend to build up over time, so your symptoms gradually increase along with internal tissue damage.

 What are the most common sports injuries?

-At Texas Interventional Pain Management, Dr. Frazier, Jr. offers treatment for all types of sports injuries, including:
+At Tarpon Interventional Pain & Spine Care, Dr. Frazier, Jr. offers treatment for all types of sports injuries, including:

 - Rotator cuff tears